 - discretionary trust income is considered to be non-arms-length

 - private company dividends may also be non-arms length unless consistent with an arm’s length dealing

-The government has also introduced legislation to extend the NALI rules to situations where the expenses of an SMSF are less than would be expected from an arm’s length dealing.
+The government has also legislated to extend the NALI rules to situations where the expenses of an SMSF are less than would be expected from an arm’s length dealing.

-The new rules are to have application from 1 July 2018.
-For progress through parliament see Treasury Laws Amendment (2018 Superannuation Measures No. 1) Bill 2018
+The new rules have application from 1 July 2018.
+See Treasury Laws Amendment (2018 Superannuation Measures No. 1) Bill 2018

-- Law Companion Ruling LCR 2018/D10 Non-arm’s length income – expenditure incurred under a non-arm’s length arrangement
+- Law Companion Ruling LCR 2019/D3 Non-arm’s length income – expenditure incurred under a non-arm’s length arrangement

 - Changes to non-arm’s length income (NALI) rules for SMSFs